spacetelescope/jdat_notebooks/_sources/install.rst

 Most notebooks have additional associated files in their folder, including a requirements document that lists packages necessary to run the notebooks.
 These packages can be installed using `pip <https://pip.pypa.io/en/stable/>`_.
 The version dependencies are listed in the environment.yaml and in the requirements file in each notebook folder.
-You will need python version 3.8.10.
+You will need Python version 3.9 or higher.

 Create Your Local Environment and Clone the Repo
 ------------------------------------------------